gethinode/docs/README.md

 ![Logo](https://raw.githubusercontent.com/gethinode/hinode/main/static/img/logo.png)

 Hinode is a clean blog theme for [Hugo][hugo], an open-source static site generator.
-Hinode is available as a [child theme][repository_child], and a [main theme][repository].
+Hinode is available as a [template][repository_template], and a [main theme][repository].
 This repository maintains the documentation site published to https://gethinode.com.
 Visit the [main theme][repository] for installation instructions.

 <!-- MARKDOWN PUBLIC LINKS -->
 [hugo]: https://gohugo.io